Cuisinart All Foods Roll-Away Review

 Our Analysis and Test Results

-The All Foods starts right up, and the 15,000 BTUs will swiftly cook anything you throw at it.
-The built in thermometer is an asset as this baby can easily reach over 500 degrees relatively quickly.
-This product did go through fuel quickly and did not pass the wind test.
+The All Foods starts right up, and the 15,000 BTUs swiftly cook anything you throw at it.
+The built-in thermometer is an asset as this baby can easily reach over 500 degrees relatively quickly.
+This product did go through fuel fast and did not pass the wind test.
 On a very windy day, it required relighting four times during a twenty-minute cooking session.

-Though the lightest of the three standing cart style products that we tested, the All Foods felt like the heaviest.
-The main body of the grill is heavy, and moving it from a standing position into a folded one was the most challenging with this grill.
+Though it's light for a standing, cart-style product, the All Foods felt like the heaviest.
+The main body of the grill is heavy, and moving it from a standing position into a folded one was the most challenging.

-Of the three standing, folding scissor style contenders that we tested, the All Foods is the most difficult to transport and to raise from a folding position to a standing one and vice versa.
-When in the standing mode, there is a hook that hangs from the bottom of the back side of the grill to a bolt on the top of the wheel portion of the cart that must be unhooked before it can be set into a folded position.
+The All Foods is tricky to transport and to raise from a folding position to a standing one and vice versa, especially as compared to the other cart-style grills.
+When in the standing mode, there is a hook that hangs from the bottom of the backside of the grill to a bolt on the top of the wheel portion of the cart that must be unhooked before it can be set into a folded position.
 The problem is that the hook doesn't stay open and just falls back into place if you don't hold it up with your other hand.

 There is also a hook bar on the bottom of the right side of the grill that has to be lifted up and off of the entire top of the wheel side of the cart.
 If you hold the hook up with your right hand and lift the whole grill off of the hook bar with your left hand, (all while keeping one foot on the bottom of the non-wheeled side of the cart) you are then left with the entire weight of the whole system in one hand.
 Gravity can quickly and nervously take over, while the left side of the grill wants to take a nosedive to the ground.
 You'll have to grab the handle with both hands and gently set it on the ground.
 Alternatively, you can hold onto the handle with one hand, and the top of the wheeled side of the cart in the other, and gently guide both to the closed position.